prabakaranrvp/LibraryManagement/README.md

 3. You can also provide the Waiting period for teacher and Stduent seperately in the config.json

 **Bulk Insert**
-1. For bulk insert, prepare the json from http://www.convertcsv.com/csv-to-json.htm
+1. Please refer the sample_excel.xls file. **Note : Do not change the header**
-2. Save the json in **bulk.json** file
+2. Copy the contents from excel and prepare the json from http://www.convertcsv.com/csv-to-json.htm
-3. Now close and restart the application
+3. Copy the generated JSON format and Save it in **bulk.json** file
-4. You are all set with the new books record
+4. Now close command prompt, if opened and restart the application
-5. Please refer the sample_excel.xls file. **Note : Do not change the header**
+5. You are all set with the new books record

 **Running the Application**
 1. Open the **application.bat**